 So, this is the Armchair Traders’ Beginners Guide to Trading.
 This isn’t specific to Forex, or Indices, or Equities, because for so much of those instruments, the basics remain the same anyway.
 So, it doesn’t matter whether you’re learning about trading forex or learning to spread bet – this is going to cover what you need to get started in trading.

-Technical / Hardware Requirements for trading
+Beginners Guide to Trading: Technical / Hardware Requirements

 Back in 2004 (suddenly, I feel old), I wrote a hardware trading guide for another website.
 That guide is now totally redundant because most any web-enabled device can facilitate trading and half of them fit in your pocket; the iPhone was still three years away when i wrote that, so things have changed rather a lot since then.
 Perhaps in 14 years I’ll be looking back at this and thinking the same.